silliman/2019FastStart/MarblesWebUILab.rst

  var cp = require(__dirname + '/utils/connection_profile_lib/index.js')(process.env.creds_filename, logger);

-Then witin *utils/connection_profile_lib/index.js* is where all the magic, a.k.a. code, happens to make use of the values specified in that file.
+Then within *utils/connection_profile_lib/index.js* is where all the magic, a.k.a. code, happens to make use of the values specified in that file.

 You did not need to know all this to run the application, but you might need to know where to start looking when your boss asks you to tailor the marbles application because she wants a return on the time and money you spent taking this lab-  assuming you don’t get off the hook when you tell her that nowhere was JavaScript mentioned on the agenda.